2020 (Bon Jovi album): Release and promotion

 The first single "Unbroken", was released on November 1, 2019 featuring a music video.
 The band and Island Records donated 100 percent of net proceeds from the download of the single to the Patriotic Service Dog Foundation over the 12 months following its release.
-On February 6, 2020, it was announced that the next single of the album would be the song "Limitless".
-To preview the song, fans had to enter a contest and record themselves singing the song and then upload the video footage on the web page singbonjovi.com and post video on their Instagram story.
-On February 19, the winner (Jean Ramos, from Brazil) was announced.
-The performance date is still unknown.
+On February 6, 2020, it was announced that the next single from the album would be the song "Limitless".
+To preview and promote the song, a contest was launched in which fans recorded themselves singing the song, uploaded the video to the website singbonjovi.com, and shared it on their Instagram story.
+The prize was the opportunity to perform "Limitless" live with Jon Bon Jovi during one of the shows of the Bon Jovi: 2020 Tour.
+On February 19, the winner, Jean Ramos from Brazil, was announced.
+The performance did not take place, following the cancellation of the tour due to the COVID-19 pandemic.
 The song charted at number 27 on the Hot Rock and Alternative charts.

 On February 20, 2020, the band officially released the single "Limitless" which charted at number 10 on the Billboard Adult Contemporary Charts.
 On the same day they announced the release date for the album which became available for pre-order on the band's web shop on vinyl, CD, digital download and in a T-shirt bundle version, coming with the instant download of the single "Limitless".
 The album was originally set to be released on May 15, 2020.
 On February 21, 2020, a music video for the single "Limitless" was released on YouTube.

 On March 27, 2020, "Unbroken" featuring the Invictus Game Choir was released as a digital single download and featured a new music video.
 All of the single's proceeds go to the Invictus Games Foundation, in support of the recovery and rehabilitation of international wounded, injured or sick military personnel.